Navigating Your Performance Review with LMS Training

 After all, a performance review is meant to provide a space not only for your manager to give you feedback on your performance, but for you to reflect on the year of work and get to the root of the reasons you might not be working to the best of your ability.
 Your manager will appreciate your proactive plans and your desire to improve your skills.

 Furthermore, he or she may empathize when you relate the challenges you’ve faced in your job and during training.
 Management training, after all, is one area with a serious deficit.

 From the highest executives and downward, one of the most common complaints about job training is its inadequacy or even the lack thereof.
 According to the 2010 IRS Line Manager Training Survey, areas like staff development, absence management, recruiting and retention, and grievance handling are just a few in which management training is reported as inadequate.

-One hundred and twenty-three HR professionals were surveyed.
+One hundred and twenty-three HR professionals training were surveyed.
 Nearly two-thirds (60%) of those polled reported that their management training was encumbered by poor organizational backing (53%), financial limitations (50%), and poor attendance (45%).
 Eight in 10 of the managers polled advocated training and believed it should be compulsory.

 Author of the report Charlotte Wolff said: “Line managers are increasingly expected to take on more responsibility in some crucial areas of people management, yet it appears that the training is not evolving at the same pace.”

 With higher quality and greater accessibility of job training offered online, as well as increasingly internet-savvy employees in the business world, more and more companies are opting to include cost-effective and customizable LMS instruction in their training.
 However, you yourself may or may not have had a robust training experience.